NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 7.md

 deeds of coveting _and_ wickedness, _as well as_ deceit, sensuality, envy, slander, pride _and_ foolishness.

 ###### 23
-All these evil things proceed from within and defile the man."The Syrophoenician Woman
+All these evil things proceed from within and defile the man."

+### The Syrophoenician Woman

 ###### 24
 Jesus got up and went away from there to the region of Tyre.
 And when He had entered a house, He wanted no one to know _of it_; yet He could not escape notice.